wiiitek/jade-to-filters-maven-plugin/README.md

 It removes code duplication if you are using same filters in different Maven modules.

-During development process it is convenient to build small ZIP packages that contain only the code that is changing.
-The assets and sample content might be built separately - only when there is a need to redeploy them.
+You may have separate Maven modules for your sample content, assets and application.
+During development process it is convenient to only build ZIP package that contains application code.
+The assets and sample content packages need to be built only when they change.

 However when making a release you usually want to have one single package with all parts.
-The filters for the release package need to contain all filters from submodules.
-And they also should be in sync with the filters for submodules.
+The filters for this package need to be in sync with the filters for submodules.
 This is where you can benefit from Jade to Filters Maven Plugin.

 Usage
 -----